 - A member of support staff has been appointed with a specific brief to support Pupil Premium students.
 Support provided included individual one-to-one mentoring, assisted revision sessions and catch up classes following any incidents of absence.

-- Staff training and development - focusing on the most effective ways of providing pupils with feedback on their class/homework assignments and assessment tests.
+- Staff training and development has focused on the most effective ways of providing pupils with feedback on their class/homework assignments and assessment tests.
 This training was delivered to all teaching staff through our Professional Learning Programme.
 All staff received over two hours of training during the academic year.

-- Homework club – The school has allocated some of the pupil premium funding to the provision of a Homework Club running after school Monday to Thursday.
-This is an after school club run by support staff to enable pupils who are experiencing problems with their knowledge and understanding of topics and/or have difficulty completing homework in their home environment.
+- Homework Club – the school has allocated some of the Pupil Premium funding to the provision of a Homework Club running Monday to Thursday.
+This is an after-school club run by support staff to enable pupils who are experiencing problems with their knowledge and understanding of topics and/or have difficulty completing homework in their home environment.

 - Special Educational Needs and Disability (SEND) – as a significant number of the most vulnerable and deprived pupils are also on the Inclusions Profile (SEND register), some of the funding has been used to ensure that staff received awareness and specific training on the different needs of the SEND pupils they are teaching.
 SEND pupils are supported to aspire to a place in university, a higher education college or a work placement.
 The school attributes resources to the provision of mentors to support these pupils on a one-to-one basis.

-Last academic year the pupil premium was used to support pupils in the following ways:
+Last academic year the Pupil Premium funding was used to support pupils in the following ways:

 - rewarding high attendance;

 - subsidising educational trips;

 - Homework Club;